op2-platforms/op2cad/README.md

 Then, the current prefered way to work with this repository is to [fork the main branch](https://github.com/op2-platforms/op2cad) to your own or enterprises GitHub account and Clone this newly made repository to your C: drive in a GitHub folder (C:\GitHub\op2cad).

-Git cloning may be done from the default "Git GUI" client distributed with the Git installation or get your hand on a more advance GUI client like [GitHub Desktop](https://desktop.github.com/).
+Git cloning may be done from the default [Git GUI](https://git-scm.com/docs/git-gui) client distributed with the Git installation or get your hand on a more advance GUI client like [GitHub Desktop](https://desktop.github.com/).

 This way you will be able to use absolute path dependent files right away and get going with existing applications customization.